You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

-A converter fountain pen is a fountain pen that can be refilled with an ink converter, which is inserted into the same slot as a cartridge, but allows ink to be drawn into the converter, making the converter into an ink reservoir.
+You can refill this type of pen with an ink converter, which you insert into the same slot as a cartridge.
+However, this lets you draw ink into the converter, turning it into an ink reservoir.

 Cartridge pens and converter pens are more often than not the same pens.

 Converter pens allow the user to fill directly from an ink bottle instead of simply using a disposable ink cartridge.

 Converters themselves can come with many different types of ink filling systems such as:

 Piston converters use a threaded twist action mechanism to depress a plunger that draws ink into the ink chamber.

 Squeeze converters work by using fingers to squeeze the air out of the rubber ink chamber.
 When fingers are released ink is draws into the reservoir.

 Plunger Converters are a form of piston converter, where the plunger is physically pushed down and pulled up to draw in ink.

 Push Button Converters create pressure inside the converter when the button is pushed.
 As a result, liquid ink is drawn into the converter when the button is released.